After Sexual Misconduct Allegations, Concordia Owes Some Apologies

 But Shepard denies ever having known about the harassment culture there, saying “I wasn’t aware—if I had been aware, I would have acted sooner.”
 This seems unlikely, but even if he wasn’t aware of the Creative Writing program’s harassment problem until now, he should at least acknowledge that somebody at the university knew.

-Several posts on Twitter—such as a thread by Hillary Rexe (now deleted), which named her harasser and the person at the school that she reported her case to by name—claim that issues of harassment were reported at Concordia, but were either dismissed or were not taken seriously.
+Several posts on Twitter named harassers, and many claimed their complaints at Concordia were either dismissed or were not taken seriously.
+In one thread about her harasser, one student criticized the complaint process and the person at the school that she reported her case too, who she also named.
 We can also look at the cases of Emma Healey in 2014 or Mei-Ling in 2015, who both went public with detailed accounts of their experiences with harassment at Concordia, but saw little action from the school.

 The university needs to swallow its pride and take responsibility for the harassment culture that has permeated the Creative Writing department for so long.
 They need to acknowledge that the current systems in place that aim to prevent and handle cases of sexual harassment are obviously inadequate, and apologize to students for their lived experiences navigating a toxic and dangerous climate in their academic institution.